About the School

 It is our firm belief that knowledge and community are cornerstones of longevity.
 Through our various social media platforms we hope to provide our students, faculty, alumni and friends with greater access to major research breakthroughs and emerging trends in creativity and technology while building a thriving, global gerontology community.

 Our students are exceptional women and men of all ages, backgrounds and interests.
-What they share is a deep compassion, an inspiring enthusiasm and a vision of a better future for all of the world’s aging population.
+What they share is deep compassion, an inspiring enthusiasm and a vision of a better future for all of the world’s aging population.
 Our students have different goals, strengths and perspectives, but this diversity only serves to keep us on the cutting edge of the field.

-Community engagement and interaction are crucially important to the USC Davis School’s mission, and we pride ourselves on making connections—and a difference—in the “real world” as well as in the classroom.
+Community engagement and interaction are crucially important to the USC Leonard Davis School’s mission, and we pride ourselves on making connections—and a difference—in the “real world” as well as in the classroom.
 We host a number of exciting programs, activities and opportunities to share our work with the community and to learn from them as well.

 It is only through recognizing that the aging process unites us all that we can make better sense of the marvelous and sometimes mysterious gift of our shared humanity.